slatedocs/slate/source/index.md

 ]
 ```

-This endpoint retrieves all categories structered as a tree.
+This endpoint retrieves all categories structured as a tree.

 ### HTTP Request